 Seborrheic dermatitis shares many symptoms with dandruff.
 Find out what they are and how you can easily treat it.

-Seborrheic dermatitis is a scalp condition similar to dandruff as they share common symptoms.
+Seborrheic dermatitis is a scalp condition similar to dandruff as they share common signs.
 These include:

-They are both caused by the naturally occurring microbe species on the scalp called Malassezia.
+Both conditions are caused by the naturally occurring microbe species on the scalp called Malassezia.

 THE DIFFERENCE BETWEEN SEBORRHEIC DERMATITIS AND DANDRUFF

-Seborrheic dermatitis is an extreme form of dandruff, which means its symptoms are much more severe.
+Seborrheic dermatitis is essentially an extreme form of dandruff, which means its symptoms are much more severe.

 SYMPTOMS OF SEBORRHEIC DERMATITIS